dladislav201/rendou/packages/rendou/next/README.md

-# @rendou/next
+# rendou

 > ⚠️ **This library requires Next.js App Router** and is **not compatible** with the Pages Router.

-A zero-config Next.js App Router component for rendering Markdown pages, built on top of `@rendou/core`.
+Quick-start package to compile Markdown into React components and generate Next.js App Router pages with zero config (built on top of `@rendou/core`).
 Provides a `CreateMarkdownPage()` factory that handles:

 - Slug-based routing
 - Markdown compilation